Gearing up for Winter Photography

 - Waterproof shell jacket and pants.
 Look for features such as built-in gaiters, suspenders, articulated knees, hood, and deep pockets with zippers.

 - Down jacket or parka.
 Absolutely nothing beats down for insulation.
 Keep it dry and it’ll be your best friend.
 But get it wet and it’s worse than cotton for insulation.
 I wear my down jacket when standing around camp or when waiting for the light.
 However, it’s too warm for heavy exertion, when you risk getting it wet from perspiration.

 - Insulated high-top snow boots.
 You’ll be trudging through deep snow and standing around a lot.
 Make sure they fit well.
 Tight-fitting footwear equals cold feet.

 - Two pairs of gloves or mittens.
 I have insulated ski gloves with leather palms and fingers and a thinner set of synthetic gloves for better dexterity when working.

 - Hat, sunglasses, and or ski goggles.
-In addition to the hood on your jacket, it’s wise to bring along a wool or fleeces beanie.
-Also, a good full-face balaclava is essential for when it gets really cold and windy.
+In addition to the hood on your jacket, it’s wise to bring along a wool or fleece beanie.
+Also, a good full-face balaclava is essential when it gets really cold and windy.
 Goggles are great during windier conditions, they provide better visibility and help keep your face warm.

 Unless you plan on photographing from your vehicle or on well-packed trails, you’ll need an efficient way to get around in deep snow.
 How you do that will depend on your goals and location.
 If you’re photographing in the mountains you’re most likely going to encounter deep snow of varying consistency.
 Here in the Pacific Northwest, the snow is heavy, wet, and often over 10′ deep.
 In the Rockies, it tends to be very dry, powdery, and deep too.
 Regardless of which location it’s no fun post-holing through deep snow in just boots.